 When you start to age there can be many signs that you are getting old.
 It doesn’t have to be that you look in the mirror one day and notice wrinkles, grey hair, or even worse receding hair!
+There are other signs of growing old that you might just not be aware of.

 Many people are self conscious of their appearance and go into a panic at the mere thought of growing old, while others don’t really notice anything until someone points it out to them.